 Are Postage stamps VAT-exempted?

-Many of the online suppliers wonder about charging VAT on shipping costs, however, it is required by the tax authorities to prevent tax evasion.
-Like they can reduce the price of the items on the invoice and charge more for the shipping costs.
+Many online suppliers wonder about charging VAT on postage.
+However, it is required by the tax authorities to prevent tax evasion.
+They can reduce the price of the items on the invoice and charge more for the shipping costs.

 It means that you’ll pay less or no VAT to tax authorities and can take the shipping costs without paying any sales tax.
 For this reason, you need to pay VAT for the cost of shipping.